‘We’re going to take care of you.’ Marine Corps museum offers veterans respite.

 Wounds of war have been alternately acknowledged and shrugged off throughout military history.
 “I started to work on combat trauma in the late ’70s, and there was no post-traumatic stress disorder,” says Terence Keane, director of the behavioral science division of the National Center for PTSD, who spoke at the respite room’s opening.

-But in the years since, health professionals say there has been growing recognition of the condition, and of the fact that fighting forces respond well when care is provided.
+But in the years since, health professionals say there has been growing recognition of the condition, and of the fact that veterans and fighting forces respond well when care is provided.
 “The progress has been simply astounding,” Dr. Keane says.

 The respite room is across the corridor from the museum’s new Afghanistan and Iraq War permanent exhibits, opening in October.